Bank of Industry: Collaboration with African Development Bank (AfDB) Group

 In 2011, the Board of Directors of African Development Bank (AfDB) Group approved $500 million multi-tranche line of credit to assist BOI in financing local SMEs Nigeria.
 In 2015 and 2017, the bank received $100 million (in two tranches of $50 million each) to fund export-oriented SMEs with the capacity to generate foreign exchange.
 The line of credit would be provided for funding projects aimed at systematic poverty reduction, employment generation and wealth creation through entrepreneurial, social and economic development.
 As part of the agreement, AfDB required the bank provide technical assistance for capacity building for both BOI and SMEs.
 To this end, BOI enlisted international companies BDO/GBRW.

+Corporate Governance

+Dr. Olasupo Olusi is the current Managing Director/CEO of Bank of Industry.
+He was appointed by the President of Nigeria, President Bola Tinubu, in October, 2023.

+The table below lists the past Managing Director/CEOs of the Bank of Industry (in descending order):

 Branches

-The Bank of Industry has a strong branch network across Nigeria with 24 branches, a headquarters in Lagos State, Nigeria and a corporate office in Abuja, Nigeria.
+The Bank of Industry has 31 offices across Nigeria, a headquarters in Lagos State, Nigeria and a corporate office in Abuja, Nigeria.
+The offices are located in the following states: